What is Polypropylene?

 Similar to polyethylene, polypropylene is often used in the many of the same applications as HMWPE.
-Polypropylene is often used in food handling products due to a very high melting point of 320 degrees Fahrenheit.
+Polypropylene also referred to as PP, is often used in food handling products due to a very high melting point of 320 degrees Fahrenheit.
 With very low water absorption, PP also does not deteriorate in the presence of mold, bacteria or other elements.

 Polypropylene is often described as “rubber-like” and will handle significant damage before breaking.
 PP also has a very low level of electrical conductivity making it useful in electrical products.
 PP is commonly used in household electronics, storage and food cases, as well as furniture.